November 22, 2024 - DataVisor

 Cryptocurrency scams

-Many cryptocurrency scams are continuations of popular fraud ring activities like romance scams, phishing scams, and account takeovers.
+Many cryptocurrency scams are continuations of popular fraud ring activities like romance scams, phishing scams, account takeovers and other online fraud.
 Fraud rings can be especially effective when operating investment scams, pump and dumps, and fake wallet scams.
 They use their numbers to artificially inflate coin values, feign consumer trust in fraudulent crypto exchanges and services, and take advantage of the loosely regulated crypto market.

 The defining feature of fraud rings is their scale.
 This not only amplifies the potential financial losses but also poses a significant threat to the reputation of the targeted organizations.
-Their methods constantly evolve, shifting tactics to avoid detection, and employing a mix of stolen and fake identities for their activities.
+And fraud ring detection is challenging — their methods constantly evolve, shifting tactics to avoid detection, and employing a mix of stolen and fake identities for their activities.
+As a result, advanced prevention strategies are essential.

 Targeting high-risk payment methods